swayos/swayos.github.io/README.md

 </details>

-Press CMD+C to reload sway config and now you can summon sway overview by long pressing CMD+1 or right clicking on the status bar
+Press CMD+SHIFT+E to exit sway and start it again.
+Now you can summon sway overview by long pressing and holding CMD+1 or right clicking on the status bar.
-If font is too small or want an other font change it under ~/.conifg/sov/config
+If fonts are too small or you want an other font change it under ~/.conifg/sov/config

 3. Installing Wayland Control Panel